 5 Volt Reference

-First I needed a clean 5 Volt signal.
-I have an Siglent SDG2042X Arbitrary Waveform Function-Generator at hand (naturally hacked to 120MHz).
+First, I needed a clean 5 Volt signal.
+I have a Siglent SDG2042X Arbitrary Waveform Function-Generator at hand (naturally hacked to 120MHz).
 The DAC on that unit is 16-bit, and the output has quite low noise.
 So I put the function generator into DC mode and dialed it up to a bit over 5 Volts.
-Due to the fact that I needed to get 5 Volts down to 6 ½ digit precision, I connected a multi turn 50kΩ potentiometer that was laying around as a voltage divider to be able to set the exact voltage.
+Because I needed to get 5 Volts down to 6 ½ digit precision, I connected a multi-turn 50 kΩ potentiometer that was lying around as a voltage divider to be able to set the correct voltage.

 50 Volt Reference

-My bench power supply, the Rigol DP832 Programmable DC Power Supply can only put out 30 Volts on two of the outputs and 5 Volts on the third.
-Luckily the power supply outputs are floating, so all I had to do was to connect + from one of the outputs to the – on the other.
+My bench power supply, the Rigol DP832 Programmable DC Power Supply, can only put out 30 Volts on two of the outputs and 5 Volts on the third.
+Luckily, the power supply outputs are floating, so all I had to do was to connect + from one of the outputs to the – on the other.
 After enabling “Track On”, I just had to set output 1 and 2 to 25 Volts and get 50 Volts on the two remaining terminals.
-Again, I used the potentiometer to do fine adjustments.
+Again, I used the potentiometer to make fine adjustments.

 Time To Calibrate My Brymen BM869s

 The calibration procedure is the same for a lot of Brymen and Greenlee multimeters.